-Liquefied Natural Gas Limited (LNGL) is an Australian public company based in Perth, Western Australia.
+LNGL is an Australian public company domiciled in Australia.
+Our corporate offices are based in Houston, Texas, with offices in Sydney, Australia; Lake Charles, Louisiana; and Halifax, Nova Scotia.
+Our business strategy is to bring a concept of mid-scale LNG projects to the international energy market.
 Founded in 2002, LNGL listed on the Australian Stock Exchange (Code: LNG) in 2004, and on the U.S. over-the-counter market in 2014 (OTC ADR: LNGLY).